fduran/hello2k8s/README.md

 Hello, pepe!%
 ```

-To push to an ccount to Docker Hub, we only need to authenticate and push, for ex:
+To push to an account in Docker Hub, we only need to authenticate and push, for ex:

 ```
 docker login